rumca-js/Django-link-archive/README.md

 Personal link database, link aggregator, with RSS functionality.
-Similar to Reddit, but completely open source.
-You can self host it.

-Manages link meta information.

 ## Use cases